jr-cho/DealershipDB/NOTES/00 - BUSINESS PROBLEM/Business Problem.md

-Car dealerships need an efficient way to manage vehicle inventory, customer information, sales transactions, employee tracking, and financing/insurance processing.
+Car dealerships tend to be very disorganized without proper experience and management.
+So, Car dealers need an efficient way to manage vehicle inventory, customer information, sales transactions, employee tracking, and financing/insurance processing.

 ## SOLUTION: